tjsoftworks/JumpCloudAPI/README.md

 |`allowMultiFactorAuthentication` |*boolean*  |`true` will enable multi-factor authentication and `false` will disable multi-factor authentication for ssh.|
 |`allowPublicKeyAuthentication`   |*boolean*  |`true` will enable public-key authentication and `false` will disable public-key authentication for ssh.|

-**Note: Adding of a system is only allowed via the Kickstart script.
-Log in into the [JumpCloud console](https://console.jumpcloud.com) for details.**
+**Note: Adding of a system is only allowed via the [Kickstart script](http://support.jumpcloud.com/knowledgebase/articles/301849-other-ways-to-install-the-jumpcloud-agent).

 ### Routes